I'm an investigative reporter, a New York Times Magazine Contributing Writer, and a Future of War Fellow at New America.

 We visited the sites of nearly 150 airstrikes across northern Iraq, not long after ISIS was evicted from them.
 We toured the wreckage; we interviewed hundreds of witnesses, survivors, family members, intelligence informants and local officials; we photographed bomb fragments, scoured local news sources, identified ISIS targets in the vicinity and mapped the destruction through satellite imagery.
 We also visited the American air base in Qatar where the coalition directs the air campaign.
 There, we were given access to the main operations floor and interviewed senior commanders, intelligence officials, legal advisers and civilian-casualty assessment experts.
 We provided their analysts with the coordinates and date ranges of every airstrike — 103 in all — in three ISIS-controlled areas and examined their responses.
 The result is the first systematic, ground-based sample of airstrikes in Iraq since this latest military action began in 2014.

 One in five of the coalition strikes we identified resulted in civilian death, a rate more than 31 times that acknowledged by the coalition.
 It is at such a distance from official claims that, in terms of civilian deaths, this may be the least transparent war in recent American history.
 Our reporting revealed a consistent failure by the coalition to investigate claims properly or to keep records that make it possible to investigate the claims at all.
 Many of the civilian deaths we documented appeared to be the result of flawed or outdated intelligence that conflated civilians with combatants.
 In this system, Iraqis are considered guilty until proved innocent.
 Those who survive the strikes remain marked as possible ISIS sympathizers, with no discernible path to clear their names.
+The investigation was also the subject of a special serialized episode of The Daily podcast.
+(Part I & Part II) .

 The United States trumpets education as its shining success in the war in Afghanistan.
 But my on-the-ground investigation revealed that American claims were often outright lies, as the government peddled numbers it knew to be false and touted schools that have never seen a single student.
 The story was awarded the 2016 Deadline Club Award for Independent Digital Reporting, the 2016 Daniel Pearl Award for Outstanding Reporting on South Asia, and a finalist for the 2016 Livingston Award in International Reporting.